marwanali213/Dimensionality-Reduction-for-Data-Visualisation-Using-Nature-Inspired-Algorithms-/README.md

 ### *Draft for me*

 Traditional techniques for dimensionality reduction are methods used to reduce the number of input variables (or features) in a dataset while preserving as much information as possible.
-Here are some of the most commonly used traditional techniques:
+Here are some of the most commonly used traditional techniques

 ---